learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 18.12.
-How to use Web Workers in javascript?
+## Q. How to use Web Workers in javascript?

 **Step 01: Create a Web Workers file**: Write a script to increment the count value.